 Gemma Blezard is a Salesforce MVP and entrepreneur.
-Influencer of Salesforce architects, she is the Founder and Co-CEO of The Architech Club, and Founder of the Trailblazer community initiative Ladies Be Architects.
+Influencer of Salesforce architects, she is the Founder of The Architech Club, and Founder of the Trailblazer community initiative Ladies Be Architects.
 She has won several awards, including 2020’s Digital Revolution Award for Outstanding Contribution to the Salesforce ecosystem for her free beginners’ Salesforce course.

 mother, tech girl, public speaker, cancerous cat lady, RAF brat, happily divorced, 17x certifi-ed/-able Salesforce architect

 I was born in Germany and whenever I’m asked that common question “Where are you from?”, it doesn’t have an easy answer.
 Through genealogical study it turns out that most of my family were from either side of the Pennines (that’s in England) – so I’m ancestrally of Yorkshire and Lancashire heritage.
 In reality, I don’t have roots; I have a mish-mash of different accents as a result of an itinerant upbringing.
 My dad was in the UK military, so we moved around a lot – this continued into adulthood.
 Believe me, now I’m a mum, I’m proud to have broken the cycle, having been settled in the northerly south-east of England for several years now.

 As well as my gorgeous, stubborn, independent, moody, creative, particular and imaginative daughter, I’ve got 2 beautiful little black cats – Lucy and Steve.
 I call them my familiars and they have nicknames such as Steven, Stephen, Mister, Luciana, Luce and Miss Lucy, Missy, Lucy-Lou etc. Basically anything longer than their own names, which completely defeats the purpose of having a nickname.
 My young lady and I also have a dog that looks like Simba and behaves like a hyena / cat all in one.